-Top-quality Vietnamese cuisine in a contemporary diner at Charing Cross.
+Top-quality Vietnamese cuisine prepared with care in a contemporary diner at Charing Cross.

 - Private dining: Up to 16 covers